-As usual, add the monitored devices as hosts in Checkmk.
-If you have chosen your folder structure so that only one folder contains SNMP devices, you can make the other settings directly in the folder.
+Add the monitored devices as hosts in Checkmk in the usual way.
+If you have chosen your folder structure so that only one folder contains SNMP devices, you can make the other settings directly in that folder.
 This makes it easier to add additional hosts later, and also avoids errors.

 The third and final setting is called SNMP credentials.
 Here again a choice of the protocol version is necessary, since v2c and v3 differ here.
 We will discuss version 3 below.
-If you do not have very high security requirements, you will be well-served by version 2c.
-Version 2c requires the entry of the Community as discussed above.
+If you do not have very high security requirements, you will be well-served by v2c — or you can place the SNMP communication in a management VLAN and thus secure it.
+SNMP v2c requires the entry of the Community as discussed above.

-There is an alternative way to configure the SNMP-credentials, if you can not easily pass it through your folder structure: the Access to Agents ⇒ SNMP credentials of monitored hosts Rule Set.
+There is an alternative way to configure the SNMP credentials, if you can not easily pass it through your folder structure: the Setup > Agents > SNMP rules > SNMP credentials of monitored hosts rule set.
 This will allow you to assign the credentials based on host tags, labels and similar properties.
 The principle is that a community that is set directly at the host or folder always takes precedence over the rules.

 When you have finished with the settings, you can make a short detour via the diagnostics page.
-To do this save with the Save & Test button.
+To do this save with the Save & go to connection test action bar button.
 Here is an example of the diagnostics for a switch.
 Various protocol versions of SNMP are tried simultaneously, namely:

 SNMP v2c without Bulk Queries